 Self Serve Calibration Tool Help Guide

-Once you have your calibration input data; that is the specimen lab results for your chosen mix plus any installed calibration sensors have been read to capture the thermal profile of your specimen batch, then you are ready to input your data using the below steps.
+The results you need are the specimen lab results for your chosen mix plus any installed calibration sensors have been read to capture the thermal profile of your specimen batch.

 Step 1 - Create a New Mix